syedumerahmedcode/employee-eclipselink/readme.md

 A **Persistence Context** is a setg of entity instances in which there is a unique entity instance for any persistent entity identity.
 Within the persistence context, the entity instance and their life cycles are managed.

+The **EntityTransaction** interface is used to control transactions on resource-local entity managers.
+The _EntityManager.getTransaction()_ method returns the EntityTransaction interface.

 ## Explanation Database